openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-data-dump.rst

 Decision
 --------

-In lieu of general method to provide data and in need to develop and test quickly, we've decided to place necessary lms mongo and sql data dumps in /decentralized_devstack/data_dump directory.
+In lieu of general method to provide data and in need to develop and test quickly, we've decided to place necessary lms mongo and sql data dumps in /decentralized_devstack/data_dump directory in repository with application code.
 The hope is to use this temporary data dump for testing and if this method proves promising, develop a more general solution for providing data.

 Consequences
 ------------